 MetadataShow full item record

-Skilled labor earnings differentials decreased during the trade liberalization implemented in Brazil from 1988 to 1995.
-This paper investigates the role of trade liberalization in explaining these relative earnings movements.
-We perform several independent empirical exercises that check the traditional trade transmission mechanism, using disaggregated data on tariffs, prices, earnings, employment and skill intensity.
-We find that: i) employment shifted from skilled to unskilled intensive sectors, and each sector increased its relative share of skilled labor; ii) relative prices fell in skill intensive sectors; iii) tariff changes across sectors were not related to skill intensities, but the pass-through from tariffs to prices was larger in skill intensive sectors; iv) the decline in skilled earnings differentials mandated by the price variation predicted by trade was even larger than the observed one.
-The results are compatible with trade liberalization accounting for the observed relative earnings changes in Brazil.
-They also highlight the importance of considering the effects of differentiated pass-through from tariffs to prices.
+From 1988 to 1995, when trade liberalization was implemented in Brazil, relative earnings of skilled workers decreased.
+In this paper, we investigate the role of trade liberalization in explaining these relative earnings movements, by checking all the steps predicted by the Heckscher-Ohlin-style trade transmission mechanism.
+We find that: i) employment shifted from skilled to unskilled intensive sectors, and each sector increased its relative share of skilled labor; ii) relative prices felI in skill intensive sectors; iii) tariíf changes across sectors were not related to skill intensities, but the pass-through from tariffs to prices was stronger in skill intensive sectors; iv) the decline in skilled earnings differentials mandated by the price variation predicted by trade is very dose to the observed one.
+The results are compatible with trade liberalization, accounting for the observed relative earnings changes in Brazil.